gaudiatech/pyved-engine/docs/Entity Component System/A bit of theory.md

 > Have you heard about : **Entity Component System (ECS)** for Game Development?

+The ECS pattern is a recent industry standard for game development, it's concept is to decompose game entities into "bricks" kind of like legos, so you can assemble things in a easier way and avoid confusion.

-The **Entity Component System (ECS)** is a software architectural pattern commonly used in game development to manage and organize game objects, their behavior, and their data.
+The **Entity Component System (ECS)** is a modern software design pattern.

+It is commonly used in game development to manage and organize game objects, their behavior, and their data.
 It is designed to improve code performance, scalability, and flexibility by separating the game's logic into distinct components and entities.

 Key Components of ECS are: